Fred J. Maroon

-Fred Joseph Maroon (September 24, 1924 – November 5, 2001) was an American photographer who worked in a breadth of photographic categories over his career.
+Fred Joseph Maroon (Note: فؤاد جوزاف مارون) (September 24, 1924 – November 5, 2001) was an American photographer who worked in a breadth of photographic categories over his career.
 A trained architect, he worked in fashion, travel, portraiture, food and architectural photography but is probably best known for his extensive coverage of the Nixon administration before, during and through the Watergate scandal.
 He was the father of guitarist Paul Maroon from indie rock band The Walkmen.

 Early life

-Born in New Brunswick, New Jersey of Lebanese descent, Maroon began his interest in photography with a Kodak Brownie camera.
+Born to a Lebanese family in New Brunswick, New Jersey, Maroon began his interest in photography with a Kodak Brownie camera.
 His mother famously threw it out a second-story window one day claiming he was wasting too much time with it and ignoring his paper route.
 He served as a signalman in World War II and studied architecture at the Catholic University of America in Washington, DC, where he was editor-in-chief of the school yearbook, The Cardinal.
 In 1950 he won a scholarship from Columbia University to study architecture at the Ecole des Beaux-Arts in Paris, France, and during his time there, Life magazine offered to make him a "stringer" in their Paris bureau.
 From 1950 to 1951 he studied architecture and also traveled extensively through post-war Europe.
 He went to 19 different countries capturing the history, devastation and rebirth he found on the continent.